spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 # Prerequisites

-- A backup location added for the current project in Palette.
+- A backup location added in Palette.
 Refer to the [Add a Backup Location](/clusters/cluster-management/backup-restore/add-backup-location) guide to learn about adding a backup location.

 # Instructions